 The spacious bedroom houses a huge super-king sized bed made up with high quality linen, the walls are pastel Farrow and Ball, the lined curtains are silk.
 The living room is a large airy space with high ceilings furnished with a combination of classical and contemporary furniture.
 Free wifi is provided along with a blu ray dvd player and freesat, smart tv, fluffy bathrobes and towels.
 The kitchen has every modern facility, dishwasher, washing machine and high quality cutlery and crockery.
 Finally, the kitchen provides access to an intimate private patio area.
 Perfect for an al fresco breakfast or pre-dinner glass of wine and a rare find in a city centre location!

 New to the market in 2014 the apartment been has completely redecorated and furnished to create a unique, comfortable and spacious city centre base for couples who require an alternative to the standard, small and anonymous hotel room.
+Just take a look at our reviews!

 |Size||Sleeps up to 2, 1 bedrooms|